 All teachers accepting employment in CESA are required to complete an Induction Module in their first year and within five years of accepting a permanent position, complete four semester-length approved tertiary units in Catholic Studies.
 Further information is available from the Religious Education Team.

-Responding to Abuse & Neglect Training - Education & Care Training (RAN-EC)
+Responding to Risks of Harm, Abuse and Neglect – Education and Care Training (RRHAN-EC)

-All teaching staff are required to complete the full 7 hour RAN-EC training and to undertake regular refresher updates which address the legal requirement of adults working with children and reporting suspected child abuse.
+All teaching staff are required to complete the Masterclass course: RRHAN-EC and to undertake 3 yearly updates which address the legal requirement of adults working with children and reporting suspected child abuse.
 This training forms part of the registration requirements for all teaching staff.